pkro/node-express-notes/readme.md

 ~~Install [nodejs redis library](https://www.npmjs.com/package/redis) with `npm i redis`.~~

 [ioredis](https://github.com/luin/ioredis) gives a much better experience, esp. with typescript.
-Changed to that from video.
+Changed to that from the course example.

 Import redis and create a new client: